jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 console.log(obj); // {}
 ```

+### 2.x Using Objects

+In v8 we can do a lot of the same things we can do in JavaScript with objects like creating, setting properties, cloning, reading prototype, and more.

+#### 2.x Creating Objects

 Creating an object in v8 is a little more of a task but the same results above can be accomplished.
 For this section we will focus on create literal objects from the `v8::Object` class.
 To create an object in v8 we need to execute the static method `New()` on the `v8::Object` class.

 ***Figure 2.x - Creating a new object in in C++ with V8***